Alive1024/Container-Monitor/README.md

 # Usage

-## 1. Clone this repo and build a docker image using the Dockfile
+## 1. Clone this repo and build a docker image using the Dockerfile

 Clone this repo, enter the directory of this repo, and: